lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/scope.rst

 *****

 This set of tutorials consists of eight tutorials arranged in order of increasing difficulty.
+Although each tutorial can be read independently, information introduced in earlier tuto- rials is generally not repeated in detail in later ones.
+For this reason, we recommend that beginners follow the tutorials in order.
 The novelties associated with each tutorial are briefly described below.

 In :ref:`lennard-jones-label`, the structure of LAMMPS